Bulletin Page Content

 Alabama Student Assistance Program (ASAP)

-Alabama Student Assistance Program (ASAP) is state gift aid given to eligible Alabama residents seeking a first undergraduate degree.
-Students must meet general eligibility requirements including demonstrating financial need.
-Funds are given only to students who are Federal Pell Grant recipients.
+Alabama Student Assistance Program (ASAP) is a need-based grant offered to eligible Alabama residents seeking a first undergraduate degree and are Federal Pell Grant recipients.

-The amount of ASAP depends on the student's need, amount of funds allocated to the USA and availability of those funds at the time the student's aid offer is processed.
+The amount of ASAP offered depends on the student's need, the amount of funds allocated to USA, and the availability of funds.

 Federal Work Study (FWS)

-Students participating in FWS are divided into two categories (on campus or off campus) based on what is listed as the student’s institutional housing plan on the FAFSA.
-On campus students will be able to apply for jobs that are available on campus.
-Students who are placed in Off Campus FWS can search for jobs through the Students Teaching America’s Youth (STAY) program in partnership with the Mobile County Public School System (MCPSS) elementary schools under the America Reads Program.
-Through the STAY program, USA students assist teaching students in approved Mobile County Public elementary schools.
-STAY students have to pay for a nationwide background check and be cleared before the student can start working in the elementary school.
+The FWS Program provides funding for both on campus and off campus jobs based on the student’s institutional housing plans on the FAFSA.
+Students assigned on campus FWS are able to apply for jobs that are available on USA’s campus.
+Students who are assigned off campus FWS may apply for community service-based jobs or through USA’s Students Teaching America’s Youth (STAY) program in partnership with the Mobile County Public School System (MCPSS) elementary schools under the America Reads Program.
+Through the STAY program, FWS students assist teaching students in approved Mobile County public elementary schools.
+STAY students are required to pay for a nationwide background check and be cleared before working in the elementary school.
 Some community service opportunities may require a background check as well.
 FWS Jobs are offered exclusively posted on https://southalabama.joinhandshake.com/login.

 Student Employment Program